How to Ride RTD

 Planning Your Trip

-There are many ways to plan a journey using RTD’s buses and trains.
+There are a number of ways to plan a journey using RTD’s buses and trains.

 Trip Planners